getify/monio/MONADS.md

 This is what we typically call "imperative" style code.
 It's comfortable and familiar to most of us.
 But it focuses on *how* to do a task.
 To understand the *what* or *why* of that code, you have to sort of mentally execute the code and infer its meaning.
 Only after reading it, you might realize: "that code is selecting records with a topic of 'FP' and sticking their book-name into an array".

 What if your code could be more "declarative" and state the *what* and *why* more clearly at a glance, de-emphasizing the *how* as a less important implementation detail?
 Would being able to determine the purpose of a snippet of code more readily and effectively, make that code *more readable*?
-What if that code was also more resiliant (less susceptible to bugs) and more testable (more isolated/pure)?
+What if that code was also more resilient (less susceptible to bugs) and more testable (more isolated/pure)?

 That's why FP exists.